SleipnirGroup/Choreo/docs/contributing/schema-upgrade.md

 Each store has a `.model` section showing the properties of the Mobx object.
 Usually these should match the data objects, but this is up to the needs of the implementation.

 #### `get serialize()`
 Each store has a `get serialize()` computed property.
 This needs to be updated to populate the data struct with the new field.
+Usually this is a straightforward assignment operator for primitive fields or a call of `serialize()` on child stores, but some stores have more bespoke serialization.

 ### `deserialize()`
 Each store has a `deserialize()` which populates the Mobx store from a data object.